Mission of Mercy can be purchased in e-book format at the following booksellers:

 After months of training, Betty, code-named MERCY, now works in Occupied France as a nurse, where she garners information from patients and passes it to the Allies.
 Secretly, she tends to injured Resistance operatives, treating gunshots and other wounds that would otherwise draw the attention of the Third Reich.

 When Betty is sent to the local prison to see to a prisoner who has taken ill, her shock at finding TEMPERANCE nearly blows her cover.
 Now Temperance is sick and Mercy needs to get her well enough for the coming rescue operation to succeed.

 Can MERCY save TEMPERANCE in time for her rescue, or will her patient succumb to the disease brought on by the torture of the Gestapo?

-MISSION OF MERCY is part six of seven serialized novellas entitled the Virtues and Valor series.
+MISSION OF MERCY is part six of eight serialized novellas entitled the Virtues and Valor series.

 Seven valorous women — different nationalities, ethnicities, and social backgrounds — come together as a team called the Virtues.

 In 1941 Great Britain a special war department assembles an experimental and exclusively female cohort of combat operatives.
 Four willing spies, a wireless radio operator, an ingenious code breaker, and a fearless pilot are each hand-picked, recruited, and trained to initiate a daring mission in Occupied France.
 As plans are laid to engineer the largest prison break of Allied POWs in history, the Nazis capture the Virtues’ radio operator.
 It will take the cohesive teamwork of the rest of the women to save her life before Berlin breaks her and brings the force of the Third Reich to bear.

 Some find love, some find vengeance, and some discover the kind of strength that lives in the human heart when all they can do is rely on each other and their shared belief.
 Courage, faith, and valor intersect but, in the end, one pays the ultimate price.